Transfers/Discharges from a Nursing Home and Your Rights

 There are several reasons why a nursing home may try to evict a resident.
 From a nursing home’s perspective, the ideal resident does not require expensive care, places few demands on staff, and pays the home at the "private pay" rate.
 Because Medicaid and Medicare typically pay much lower rates than homes receive from their private pay clients, facilities may try to limit the size of their Medicaid-covered populations.
 Residents judged by the home to be "difficult" may become a target for eviction or transfer--often to a less appealing nursing home or to a psychiatric hospital.
 The home may claim that, regardless of the patient’s medical needs or desire to stay in the facility, Medicare-covered or "respite" admissions are time-limited (cutoff points of 20 or 90 days are often cited).

 For a nursing home resident, few events are as traumatic as an involuntary transfer or discharge.
 At best, such occurrences are stressful and disruptive.
 At worst, "transfer trauma" will leave a frail elderly person frightened, disoriented, and isolated from friends and families, causing irreparable psychological and physical harm.
-Medical studies indicate that the rate of death will 5 to 9 times higher for residents who are transferred.
+Medical studies indicate that the rate of death is 5 to 9 times higher for residents who transfer.

 The transfers and discharges discussed here include any time the home moves a resident outside of that facility, including transfers to a hospital.
 There are separate rules and procedures for transfers from one room to another room within the same nursing home.